NischalSehrawat/Self-Balancing-Segway-Robot/README.md

 - Learn about classic and modern control theories
 - Learn about concepts like controllability, observability, LQR technique to derive controller gain
 - Learn and code my own Kalman Filter for Sensor Fusion
+- Check how do Kalman and Complimentary filters compare with each other